Séverine Amiot

 Séverine Amiot (born 17 October 1979 in Dijon, France) is a French paracanoeist who has competed since the late 2000s.
 She won a bronze medal in the K-1 200 m TA event at the 2010 ICF Canoe Sprint World Championships in Poznań.

+Biography

+In 2009, Séverine Amiot placed third in the single kayak event at the World Championships in Dartmouth, Nova Scotia, Canada.
+However, the para-sport events were held as demonstration events at that competition.

+She won the bronze medal at the 2010 World Rowing Championships in Poznań, Poland where para-rowing events were officially included in the program for the first time.